-- The engine is stationary. - · The fan blower is switched off.

-- The outside temperature is lower than approximately +3 °C (+37 °F). - The air conditioning system compressor has been temporarily switched off because of an increased engine coolant temperature. - · The air conditioner fuse is faulty. - Another fault in the vehicle.
+- The engine is stationary. - The fan blower is switched off. - The outside temperature is lower than approximately +3 °C (+37 °F). - The air conditioning system compressor has been temporarily switched off because of an increased engine coolant temperature. - The air conditioner fuse is faulty. - Another fault in the vehicle.
 Have the air conditioning checked by a specialised workshop.

-Air recirculation 🖸
+Air recirculation 🔾

-Air recirculation mode \Rightarrow Fig. 109 (a) (a lamp lights up on the button) prevents strong odours or contaminated air from the outside air from entering in the vehicle, for example when passing through a tunnel or in a traffic jam.
+Air recirculation mode on "" Fig. 129 (a lamp lights up on the button) prevents strong odours or contaminated air from the outside air from entering in the vehicle, for example when passing through a tunnel or in a traffic iam.